Belbin Team Roles - Definition

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 What are Belbin Team Roles?

-This is an approach used to profile people based on their personality types and identify their strength and weaknesses as team members.
-This approach separates people into three classes which are subdivided further into nine individual roles
+This is an approach used to profile people based on their personality types and identify their strengths and weaknesses as team members.
+This approach separates people into three classes which are subdivided further into nine individual roles.